bcheung827/readme-generator/README.md

   The first step of installation is by running npm i in the integrated terminal of index.js file.

   ## Usage
+  In order to create a professional readme, the user has to open an integrated terminal in the index.js file, then run node index in the integrated terminal.
+Once the user runs node index, the user is then prompted with a series of questions that lead to generating the readme.
+Upon completion of answering the questions.
+The readme is then generated for the user to utilize.

   <img src="utils\readme-generator.gif"><br>
   Or view link here - [Screencastify](https://drive.google.com/file/d/1waQbHz7GKAucIxdk9_ygCH-6JjcMObTL/preview)